DomSas/master-thesis/README.md

-# master-thesis
-Segmentation of Multiple Sclerosis lesions with two approaches - transfer learning with weights pre-trained with segmentation on ImageNet dataset and transfer learning with weights from self-supervisied GAN training.
+# MS Lesions Segmentation With Transfer Learning With Weights Pre-Trained:
+### 1. By segmentation on ImageNet dataset.

+### 2. By self-supervised GAN training.